 Along with making my costume, I made Chris’ Ash costume using thrift store finds, ribbon, and fabric glue.
 I used a regular old baseball hat and covered it in felt to complete the look.
 You can purchase an Ash Ketchum costume, but making one only cost me around $10.

-This costume was such an easy DIY, but it got me so many compliments!
+This costume was so easy but it got me so many compliments!
+I hope you loved my DIY Jigglypuff costume.